 The Bellafina ABS cello case is a great option for beginners who need an affordable cello case that comes with wheels, straps, and storage.
 The entire case is heavily padded and the package comes in at less than $150.
 The only downside to this cello case is the weight.
 It comes in at a little over 20lbs.

-Finding the right cello case can be a fun adventure.
-Each cello case offers its own benefits and design characteristics.
+Finding the right cello case or cello bag can be a fun adventure.
+Each cello case and bag offers its own benefits and design characteristics.
 With all of the cello cases on the market, you can easily find one that matches your style and personality.
 Remember, when you’re walking around with your cello everyone will see the case, not what’s inside.
 You want to make sure your case represents who you are.
+They also make great gifts for cello players.